Mathieu-Desrochers/Schemings/documentation/units/exceptions.md

 Invokes a procedure and hides any exception it raises.

 __procedure__
-A procedure that does shady things.
+A procedure that does risky business.

 with-guaranteed-release
 -----------------------